Faster Algorithmic Quantum and Classical Simulations by Corrected Product Formulas: Corrected product formulas: Approach and main results

 Notice that the parameter $a_k$ differs from $p_k$ in Suzuki's recursive formula in \cref{eq:PF2k}.

 The correctors we establish for (non-)perturbed systems are in terms of a linear combination of nested commutators; see, e.g., \cref{eq:CPF2symp}.
 To utilize the established correctors in practical applications, we provide a compilation for $\exp(\pm C)$ in terms of a product of the exponential of the Hamiltonian terms.
-More specifically, we provide a decomposition for $\exp(C)$ as

-for some appropriately chosen real coefficients $a_j$ and $b_j$.
+More specifically, we provide a decomposition for $\exp(C)$ as $\prod_{j} \e^{a_j\lambda A}\e^{b_j\lambda B} = \exp{(C + \textsc{error})}$ for some appropriately chosen real coefficients $a_j$ and $b_j$.
 This compilation incurs an error, denoted by \textsc{error}, but we keep it smaller than or within the same order as the error in the corrected product formula. \cref{tab:compilations} summarizes compilations for various correctors and their associated errors and costs.